-Many erosion control buffers, swales, stone check dams and level spreaders are in place around to reduce the velocity of storm water run-off to maintain water quality.
+Many erosion control buffers, swales, stone check dams and level spreaders are in place to reduce the velocity of storm water run-off and maintain water quality.

-Sand from winter sanding operations is cleaned up in April each spring by a machine designed for sweeping up sand from the parking lots and roadways.
-This best management practice is to prevent very fine sand particles from being washed into the brooks flowing from Mount Sunapee during spring storm water run-off.
+Each spring, sand from winter sanding operations is cleaned up in April by a machine designed for sweeping up sand from the parking lots and roadways.
+This spring clean-up prevents very fine sand particles from being washed into the brooks flowing from Mount Sunapee during spring rains and run-off.

-Mount Sunapee also uses many Best Management Practices in its maintenance operations to maintain the water quality in the streams flowing from the mountain.
+Mount Sunapee also uses many best management practices in its maintenance operations to maintain the water quality in the streams flowing from the mountain.

 In the vehicle maintenance shop, all wash water from the floor drains goes into two separation chambers, a solids separator and an oils separator, before being piped into the waste water lagoons.
-The separation chambers are pumped twice annually by licensed professional firms for proper disposal of the refuse.
-These best practices have adapted from the EPA best practices guidelines for water quality.
+The separation chambers are pumped twice annually by licensed professional firms for proper disposal.
+These practices have been adopted from EPA guidelines for water quality.